-I’ve consistently stressed the importance of emphasizing fundamental data rather than short-term market movements for strategic investing.
-Data held up well through last year, but are starting to reveal cracks in the wall.
+I’ve consistently stressed the importance of emphasizing fundamental data rather than short-term market movements for long-term investing.
+While data held up well through last year, cracks in the wall are starting to show.
 I provide a few examples below.

 Credit spreads, a reflection of financial market liquidity, have widened over the past year after staying tight for many years.
 There was an obvious spike in Q4, but even after reverting, spreads are finding support at wider levels versus one year ago.
 Figure 1 shows this for high-yield (option-adjusted), same is true for investment grade.

 I’ve written frequently about the Treasury yield curve.
 This is one of the most reliable leading indicators and an inversion of the curve has preluded every US recession in modern history.
 The most widely followed curve segment (2 to 10 year) still has not inverted but is bouncing around basis points from doing so (Figure 2).
 And of course, less widely followed segments at the short-end have already inverted.